The 20 Best Kienbock's Disease Doctors Near Me in North Dakota, US

 English

-John Holmen is a Radiologist in Bismarck, North Dakota.
+John Holmen is a Radiologist practicing medicine in Bismarck, North Dakota.
 Dr. Holmen is rated as an Experienced provider by MediFind in the treatment of Kienbock's Disease.
-His top areas of expertise are Melorheostosis, Melorheostosis with Osteopoikilosis, Osteopenia, and Breast Lump.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Melorheostosis, Melorheostosis with Osteopoikilosis, Osteopenia, and Breast Lump.

 Experienced in Kienbock's Disease